jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+ 9 Nov 2020

+- *As Of This Writing: Essential Essays 1968 - 2002* by Clive James (2003),
+  pages 95, 100 (no link):

+  "(This poet) proved, like the visitor to Brigadoon who wished the village into existence on a day it was not scheduled to appear, that if you want something deeply enough anything is possible.
+What he wanted to be was a great artist, and by the end of his career there were one or two really great artists (certainly Auden) who were willing to concede that (he) was of their company.

+  But just as often as they are right in such judgments, real artists are wrong.
+Like anybody else, they tend to admire sincerity, dedication, industry, openness, intellectual generosity, a sense of fun -- and like anybody else they have trouble, once they know him, in getting the man who possesses these attributes separated from his work.
+Which is as far as I want to pontificate along this particular line, except to say that it seems probable that in (his) case the general critical view has followed the lead of his fellow poets, who simply liked him  ...

+  ... what is now needed is some healthy skepticism, even at the cost of seeming harsh. ... here a sharp nose ought to smell pastiche.
+A straight read through (his) *Collected Poems* should convince even the moderately informed reader that (his) incipient individualism was  successively broken down by a series of strong influences ...
+Estimations of (his) poetry which do not confront this problem can't really be of  much use, since the question of originality, if it arises at all, can  never be
+  peripheral: orginality is more than a requirement of good poetry, it is a description of it. ...

+  ...
+(He) waited a long time to be accepted as a poet, and when he had been could never accept that it had happened: he was always waiting for the final reassurance -- a common trait in people uncertain of their work.
+  No amount of Pulitzers, or even Nobels, can satisfy a need like that."
+  -- *TLS, 1972*

+  *Postscript, 1992*:  "... these two pieces now look like a single dance on a lonely grave.
+Certainly the vocabulary was too harsh ...
+But there was still good reason to question (his) reputation: it had been brought into existence by his ambition, and criticism soon dies if the artistic will is taken for the deed, whereupon the art dies too.
+It was care for poetry, I like to think, that made me so careless about a poet's feelings -- and just because he was dead was of course no good reason for speaking as if he couldn't hear.  ...
+If poetry and and the criticism of it had agreed standards there would be less bitchery. ..."

  8 Nov 2020

 - A Joke Too Far by Colin Burrow, review of *Sir John Harrington and the